 About the awards

-Now in their 13th year, the Awards recognise the incredible difference that Lottery funded projects have made to people, places and communities all across the UK with the 490,000 grants that have been made since 1994.
-They also celebrate the talent, hard work and amazing dedication of the people involved in running them.
+Now in their 15th year, the Awards recognise the incredible difference that Lottery-funded projects have made to people, places and communities all across the UK through the 510,000 grants awarded since 1994.

-Awards are given across seven categories, reflecting the different types of projects that benefit from National Lottery funding.
-These are: Art, Education, Environment, Health, Heritage, Sport and Charity/Voluntary.
+There are seven categories, reflecting the different types of projects to benefit from National Lottery funding: Art, Education, Environment, Health, Heritage, Sport and Voluntary/Charity.

 “Our Awards recognition has seen increased interest in what we do generally, more support from volunteers and supporters, together with increased donations.
 The award continues to send a great message to our veterans and charity family that people genuinely care about them.” - Dick Goodwin, Vice president of the Taxi Charity, winner of Best Voluntary Project in 2016